AmberLBurroughs/hoover/view/README.md

     setTimeout(() => { this.setHooverPos(DIRECTIONS[i]); }, 500 * i);
 }
 ```

-the current position of hoover is evaluated each time it is set.
+The current position of hoover is evaluated each time it is set.
 If the current position is in the dirt position array, the totalDirt counter is  increment by +1.
 The that dirt position is removed from the array, so that it can not be cleaned mulitple times.
 ```
 if (dirtPos.includes(currentPosStr)) {